xnyo/emojilangbot/README.md

 ### Setting up
 - Install Python 3(.6) and pip
-- Create a Discord Bot and add it to your server
+- Create a Discord Bot and add it to your server with "Administration" privileges
 - Create one or more channels in your Discord server for emoji-speaking people
 Then, set up the bot:
 ```bash